afontcu/afontcu.dev/content/blog/test-strategy.md

 ---
-title: In a perfect world
-description: "hum"
+title: "\"But, wait.
+So you don't write unit tests?\""
+description: "Recently I've been asked how I approach the unit vs. integration vs. e2e debate."
 date: '2019-12-13T07:36:01.570Z'
 categories: ''
 tags: ['Testing']
 slug: test-strategy
 ---

-Recently I've been asked how I approach the "unit vs. integration vs. e2e" debate.
+I've answered it twice below:

 ## Short answer

-I don't really care about naming.
+I don't really care about names.

-Write tests that gives you a higher degree of confidence in your application.
+Write tests that provide a **higher degree of confidence** in your application.

+Write a test before writing the "production" code that should make it pass.

-Make sure they are fast and cheap to **run and maintain**.
+Make sure your test suite is fast and cheap to **run and maintain**.

 ## Longer answer

 When I code a new feature, I like to start writing an application-level test using [Cypress](https://www.cypress.io/) and [Cypress Testing Library](https://github.com/testing-library/cypress-testing-library).
-This test is gonna stay in red until the whole feature (the happy path or paths) are developed.
-They serve me as a "finish line".
+This test is gonna stay in red until the whole feature is developed.
+Or, at least, the happy path I was focused on.

 But having a single application-level test feels too detached from the code I write.
+It's not enough, as I want faster and fine-grained feedback.

-This is why I use [Vue Testing Library](https://github.com/testing-library/vue-testing-library) (and plain unit testing using [Jest](https://jestjs.io/)) to develop smaller parts of my app using a TDD approach.
-I "observe" the feature, trying to find a good place to start in, or trying to spot where decoupling could happen.
+This is why I use [Vue Testing Library](https://github.com/testing-library/vue-testing-library) and [Jest](https://jestjs.io/) to develop the internals of the app using a TDD approach.

+TDD doesn't mean skipping design, though.
+I try to observe and understand the feature.
+Then I try to find the right spot to start coding it, making small changes driven by my tests.
+I keep on coding until Cypress tells me I'm done.

-However, TDD is not always possible (because I suck at it).
-In those cases, I use [Vue Testing Library](https://github.com/testing-library/vue-testing-library) to test out critical components and edge cases.
-I drop component-level tests when I see they could provide me some value and confidence.
+However, TDD is not always possible.
+Sometimes I need to step out of its cycle – mostly because I suck at it.
+In those cases, I make sure critical components and their edge cases are tested no matter what.

+### Don't skip testing this

+You might use TDD, you might not.
+However, I can think of three scenarios where testing should always happen:

-What are the most critical part of your app from a **business perspective**?
+1. What are the most critical parts of your app from a **business perspective**?
+Test them.

-What are the files that **change more often**?
+2. What files **change more often**?
+Use git to answer this question.
+And then test them.

-Those are the things I want to test no matter what.

-## Write down my tips and then burn the notebook
-This is not a recipe.
+3. What files **are introducing a higher number of bugs**?
+Test them (and write the test before fixing the bug!).

+## It might not work for you
 My approach might not work for you.
 However, some of its principles could be useful regardless:

 1. Start with a failing test.
-2. Do not refactor your code until test is passing.
-As [a wiser man](https://www.kentbeck.com/) once said, "Make it work, make it right, make it fast".
+2. Do not refactor your code until the test is passing.
+As [a wiser man](https://www.kentbeck.com/) once said, *"Make it work, make it right, make it fast"*.
 3. Alternate between bird's eye view and down-to-metal testing.
-App-level tests cover more lines of code at once, while component-level tests provide faster and more granular feedback.
+App-level tests cover more lines of code at once, while component-level and function-level tests provide faster and more focused feedback.
+Combine them.
-4. If not following a TDD aproach, focus on business value when deciding what to test.
+4. When not using TDD, focus on business value and bugs density to decide what to test.